Men's magazines: an A to Z

 Top-shelf men's magazine similar to Playboy and Penthouse, though Mayfair was not seen as being as bold as the latter.

-The first issue of Mayfair had a single cover line below a picture of Raquel Welsh wearing a pink leotard inside a male symbol (derived from the shield and spear of the Roman god Mars): 'The incredible revolution of sex in the sixties.'
+The first Mayfair magazine cover had a picture of Raquel Welsh wearing a pink leotard inside a male symbol (derived from the shield and spear of the Roman god Mars).
+A single line of text below read: 'The incredible revolution of sex in the sixties.'
 The editor was Kenneth Bound.
 The male symbol was used for the first few issues, but the cover design was then changed to a framed picture and, in its third year, to the model image with full bleed.

 In 1968, Mayfair took over King - a title that had been published since 1964 and was funded at first by Paul Raymond.
 Mayfair carried the line 'Incorporating King' on its cover until 1972.